 I told him about my conversation with the Marshals.
 Was it possible, I asked, that rather than having been set up, he’d simply caught a break after the DUI arrest in Hawaii, only to have the prints that were taken in Thailand finally turn up a match for Eugene Esposito?
 He seemed abruptly deflated, as if the whole question of how he’d wound up back in Lompoc was no longer all that urgent.
 He thought for a moment and then suggested that there might be another explanation.
 “I made a mistake on my application for more [passport] pages,” he said.
 “I checked the wrong box.
 I’m wondering if that didn’t get put in a different pile that raised a red flag.”

 That didn’t sound likely—certainly not as likely as the idea that the fingerprints he’d had taken in Thailand had caught up with him.
 “So checking the wrong box is what got you caught?,” I asked.

 “I don’t know,” Sargent said.
 I got the sense that he wanted to change the subject.
 For months, a central component of our conversations had been his meditations on precisely which dark conspiracies and hidden enemies had brought about his imprisonment.
 But now, with it beginning to look as though the blame might lie not with others but with himself, he no longer seemed interested in the topic.

 “I don’t spend a lot of my days thinking about how I got here,” Sargent said.
 The man who had already built life after life for himself was once again turning the page, looking ahead to his next incarnation.
 “I think about what I’m going to do when I get out.”

 * This article originally stated that Kohala was also home to Bennett Dorrance, an heir to the Campbell Soup empire who's worth an estimated $2.1 billion.
-That is incorrect.
-Kohala is actually home to Bennett Dorrance's son, Bennett Dorrance Jr.
+Kohala is actually home to Bennett Dorrance's son, Bennett Dorrance Jr. We regret the error.